jiangjinnan/Dora/README.md

     public void M2();
 }
 ```
-By default, the interceptor provider attributes declared in the base class can be inherited by its sub class.
-The NonInterceptableAttribute can also be used to suppress the interceptor provider attributes declared in base class.
+By default, the interceptor provider attributes declared in the base class can be inherited by its sub classes.
+The _NonInterceptableAttribute_ can also be used to suppress the interceptor provider attributes declared in base class.
 ```csharp
 [Interceptor1]
 [Interceptor2]